Shruti067Singh/PowerBi-Dashboard/README.md

 3. Data Aggregation and KPI Calculation using SQL:
 The core metrics and aggregated views for the dashboard were derived using MS SQL Server.
 A series of SQL queries were executed to calculate Key Performance Indicators (KPIs) and segment the data.
 As detailed in the "MS SQL BANK LOAN QUERIES.docx" file, these queries included:

+## Overall KPIs

-Overall KPIs: Calculating total loan applications (38,576), total funded amount (approx. $435.8M), total amount received (approx. $473.1M), average interest rate (12.05%), and average Debt-to-Income (DTI) ratio (13.33%).
+1. Calculating total loan applications (38,576), total funded amount (approx. $435.8M), total amount received (approx. $473.1M), average interest rate (12.05%), and average Debt-to-Income (DTI) ratio (13.33%).

-Month-to-Date (MTD) and Previous Month-to-Date (PMTD) Metrics: Queries were designed to track performance for the current and previous months, enabling Month-over-Month (MoM) comparisons for loan applications, funded amounts, and received amounts.
+2. Month-to-Date (MTD) and Previous Month-to-Date (PMTD) Metrics: Queries were designed to track performance for the current and previous months, enabling Month-over-Month (MoM) comparisons for loan applications, funded amounts, and received amounts.
 For instance, December 2021 saw 4,314 loan applications.

-Good vs. Bad Loan Analysis: SQL queries were used to segment loans into "Good Loans" (Fully Paid or Current) and "Bad Loans" (Charged Off).
+3. Good vs. Bad Loan Analysis: SQL queries were used to segment loans into "Good Loans" (Fully Paid or Current) and "Bad Loans" (Charged Off).
 This involved calculating the percentage, number of applications, total funded amount, and total amount received for each category.
 For example, Good Loans constitute approximately 86% of applications, while Bad Loans are around 13-14%.

-Categorical Aggregations: Queries grouped data by various dimensions like loan status, month, state, loan term, employee length, purpose of the loan, and home ownership to provide data for the different charts and tables in the dashboard.
+4. Categorical Aggregations: Queries grouped data by various dimensions like loan status, month, state, loan term, employee length, purpose of the loan, and home ownership to provide data for the different charts and tables in the dashboard.

-##Dashboard Design and Visualization in Power BI:
+## Dashboard Design and Visualization in Power BI:
 The processed and aggregated data from SQL Server was then imported into Power BI.
 The dashboard was designed with user experience in mind, organizing information into logical sections:

-Summary Page: Presents high-level KPIs like total loan applications, total funded amount, total amount received, average interest rate, and average DTI, along with MTD figures and MoM changes.
+1. Summary Page: Presents high-level KPIs like total loan applications, total funded amount, total amount received, average interest rate, and average DTI, along with MTD figures and MoM changes.
 It also features a clear distinction between "Good Loans" and "Bad Loans" metrics.

-Overview Page: Provides visual breakdowns of loan applications by month, state, term, employee length, purpose, and home ownership, allowing for a deeper understanding of distribution patterns.
+2. Overview Page: Provides visual breakdowns of loan applications by month, state, term, employee length, purpose, and home ownership, allowing for a deeper understanding of distribution patterns.

-Details Page: Offers a granular view, likely a table listing individual or grouped loan details, including issue date, funded amount, interest rate, amount received, and installment amounts, which can be filtered by various criteria.
+3. Details Page: Offers a granular view, likely a table listing individual or grouped loan details, including issue date, funded amount, interest rate, amount received, and installment amounts, which can be filtered by various criteria.

-Interactive elements such as slicers for GRADE, STATE, and GOOD VS BAD LOAN were incorporated to allow users to dynamically filter the data and explore specific segments.
+4. Interactive elements such as slicers for GRADE, STATE, and GOOD VS BAD LOAN were incorporated to allow users to dynamically filter the data and explore specific segments.

-##Key Insights from the Dashboard
+## Key Insights from the Dashboard

 The dashboard reveals several significant insights into the bank loan portfolio: